Student Rights and Responsibilities

 Certification for Dependency

 Under provisions of FERPA, students enrolled in post-secondary educational institutions are deemed to “own” their education record from the first enrollment, regardless of the age of the student.
 Institutions may, but are not required to, grant access to certain non-directory information in a student's education record if the student is claimed as a dependent on his or her parent's/guardian's federal income tax return.
-Generally, non-directory information will not be released to a parent or guardian unless a Certification of Dependency Form is completed and signed by both the parent(s)/guardian(s) and the student and is brought to the Registrar's Office, Founder's Hall Room 108 or mailed to the Registrar's Office, 1001 Leadership Place, Killeen, TX, 76549.
+Generally, non-directory information will not be released to a parent or guardian unless a Certification of Dependency Form is completed and signed by both the parent(s)/guardian(s) and the student and is brought to the Records and Admissions, Founder's Hall Room 108 or mailed to the Records and Admissions Office, 1001 Leadership Place, Killeen, TX, 76549.
 Until this form is filed, parents are not entitled to this information.

 Penalties for Violating FERPA